flaviostutz/freepbx/README.md

     version: 2
 ```

 * run ```netplan apply```

 * In this example suppose you have a VOIP provider in another network (10.223.x.x) connected to the Asterisk host.
 You can skip routes and the secondary address if not needed

 * Run this container

+## ENVs

+* **ADMIN_PASSWORD** - GUI password for user 'admin'. required
+* **RTP_START** - port range from for RTP. defaults to 18000
+* **RTP_FINISH** - port range to for RTP. defaults to 18100
+* **USE_CHAN_SIP** - if true, disables pjsip and enables legacy chan_sip engine. defaults to false, meaning it will use pjsip engine by default
+* **ENABLE_AUTO_RESTORE** - if true, when the container is run, it will try to restore backup from /backup/new.tar.gz.
+An automatic backup keeps the backup file updated.
+This is useful when creating a new container instance (all MYSQL and other data is lost), so that your configurations are kept. defaults to true
+* **ENABLE_DELETE_OLD_RECORDINGS** - Delete all recordings older than 60 days if enabled. defaults to true
+* **DISABLE_SIGNATURE_CHECK** - Disables module signature checks so that configuration reloads are way faster.
+Disable if you know what module signing protection means. defaults to false

+## Volumes

+* **/backup** - keeps new.tar.gz and old.tar.gz automatic backups.
+Default backup job stores backup there too.
+* **/var/spool/asterisk/monitor** - call recording storage location